 Getting the natural curve

-Anyway, when we have a complete music with many different instruments, some kind of random thing happens to the frequencies.
+Anyway, when we have a complete and complex music with many different instruments, some kind of random thing happens to the frequencies.
 Not unlike the random movements in the Brownian particle theory.
 Hence the similarity in their roll-offs.
 Use such guidelines cautiously though.
 Even if they provide great visual help, you shouldn’t rely on it without doing it the hard way.
 That’s using your ears.
 And your brain power.
 Why the cautiousness?
 Well, imagine a song that doesn’t have hi-hats.
 Or shakers.
 Or tambourines.
 Or an acoustic guitar.
 And really, nothing that can provide those truly high, “air” frequencies.
 Now you start mixing and mastering the tune.
 You’ll sweat monkey pee while trying everything.
 Just to pull up that top end, to match the fukken guide line.
 You end up adding a lot of hissing noise.
 Yet the meeting of the two just ain’t ever gonna happen.
 The bottom line?
 Screw the slopes and use your ears, b00v.